huw-morris-lab/PD-PCA-progression-GWAS/clinical-data/README.md

 Script for for processing clinical data and creating the progression scores.

-## Clinical dataset used for analysis
+## Clinical datasets used for analysis

 Tracking Parkinson's clinical dataset: updated version 1 was used \
 P3_TPD_Clinical_info_V1_2019_05_31_UPDATED.dta